milenaaluisa/feup-ltw-FoodConnection/README.md

 * Code should be organized and consistent.
 * Design doesn't need to be top-notch but should be clean and consistent throughout the site.
 It should also work on mobile devices.
 * Frameworks are not allowed.
-* Small helper libraries (e.g., displaying a gallery of pictures) might be allowed (talk with your practical class teacher).
+* Small helper libraries (e.g., displaying a gallery of pictures) might be allowed.
 <br>

 Some suggested **additional requirements**.
 These requirements were a way of making sure each project was unique and it was not necessary to implement all of them: